Times-Z/templatePoo/README.md

 }
 ```
-3. Add the corresponding view on app/Views :
+3. Add the corresponding view in app/Views :
 ```html
 <!-- The view name is "viewName".php in the router -->
 <!-- She content the HTML of page you want to display like : -->